 You also get a solid suspension system that won’t bounce around even when towing a large load.
 Customizable options let you build the ideal sled for your needs, and there are a handful of other standout features on this model.

-You’ll pay extra for all the possible features, but they can be helpful if you are a serious fisherman.
+You’ll pay extra for all the possible features, but in my opinion, they can be helpful if you are a serious fisherman.

 - Digital ignition